 It’s Time to Get Your Products Online

-A zero-maintenance service, ProdX increases speed to market by eliminating delays due to incomplete or inaccurate information, so you can get your entire inventory online in a short amount of time.
-Once our team has acquired your suppliers’ entire e-commerce catalogue, we’ll get to work crafting detailed product descriptions and feature/benefit statements that drive SEO.
-To learn more about what ProdX can do for you, contact us today.
+In our zero-maintenance service, we increase your speed to market by eliminating delays due to incomplete or inaccurate information, so you can get your entire inventory online in a short amount of time.
+Once our team has acquired your suppliers’ entire e-commerce catalog, we’ll get to work crafting detailed product descriptions and feature/benefit statements that drive SEO.
+To learn more about what Virtucom Group can do for you, contact us today.